The 6 Key Blogging Tools I Use to Write 3 Long-Form Articles Every Week

 Blogging is a lot different from other business processes.
 It’s a creative pursuit and requires inspiration — or caffeine, I can never remember.

-At Process Street, we focused our growth strategy around content marketing.
-We’ve covered topics ranging from implementing agile management in development teams to the most complete compendium of team building exercises you’ll find online.
+At Process Street, we focused our growth strategy on content marketing.
+We’ve covered topics ranging from implementing agile management in development teams to a complete compendium of team building exercises you’ll find online.

-And that’s only in the last 2 weeks!
+And that’s only in the last two weeks!

 We don’t just write about standard operating procedures and workflow management, but cover areas we believe our users may find value in.

-To keep this strategy going we write three long-form articles each week.
-There are a lot of tools we use and I’ll cover a range of options as we work our way through – try to guess which one we think is the most important of all.
+To keep this strategy going, we write three long-form articles each week.
+There are a lot of tools we use and I’ll cover a range of options as we work our way through — try to guess which one we think are the most important of all.

 Google Docs Helps You Write as a Team

 I’m a convert to the Google Apps package, specifically Google Docs.
-There are a host of reasons, but I’ll focus on three:
+There is a host of reasons, but I’ll focus on three:

 - Ease of use.
 It has a simple layout and light design which removes distractions and helps me focus on writing.
 It has a range of more comprehensive features as add-ons for increased functionality.
 You can access it anywhere on any device, from desktop to mobile, with all your files waiting for you — provided you have internet.

-I’m not receiving commission from Google (yet) so it is worth mentioning that Google’s services are limited offline and the Microsoft office package has been following in Google’s cloud based steps.
+I’m not receiving a commission from Google (yet) so it is worth mentioning that Google’s services are limited offline and the Microsoft office package has been following in Google’s cloud-based steps.
 Both are fine choices, but I use Docs.